HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 *   The word _love_ has significant weight to it and can have a powerful impact on our emotional health.
 Attaching _love_ to our work can create emotional highs and lows that we have little control over and affect our work-life balance.
+*   The mentality of _do what you love_ directly and deeply connects your job to your identity and, subsequently, your community.
+It's great to have a sense of community with our co-workers, but it shouldn't be the primary or only community in our life.
 *   By focusing on our skills, learning, and improving them, we intrinsicly find joy in our behavior and accomplishments.
 Research over the last few decades has proven that this is a sustainable way to feel joy, instead of pursuing the ambiguous